 Divorce is a personal matter.
 But if you’re going through a separation in Texas, you certainly aren’t alone.
 Here’s a rundown of divorce trends in the United States, and how Texas compares.

-The divorce rate per 1000 married women in the United States is 16.9.
+According to records, The current divorce rate per 1000 married women in the United States is 16.9.
 In Texas, it’s lower.
 In 2019, there were 2.1 divorces for every thousand people in the state.
-That’s a sharp decrease from 1990, when there were 5.5 divorces for every thousand people.
+That’s a sharp decrease in number of cases from 1990, when there were 5.5 divorces for every thousand people.
 Divorce rates have dropped overall by 21.21%(Marriage rates have also fallen by around 14.08%.)
 After a year of lockdowns—and with a pandemic still raging—it remains unclear how divorce rates in the state have changed since.

 Generally speaking, marriage and divorce rates have actually been dropping—perhaps, as recent studies suggest, because millennials wait longer to get married, and stay married longer.